Is it possible to finish writing a detailed business plan in a day or two? (research included)

 1. Determine the purpose of your business plan

 As I mentioned up front in the article, this feels like an extra addition to the list.
-Anyways, knowing the purpose of your plan beforehand is super important.
+Anyways, knowing the purpose of your business plan beforehand is super important.

 The sole factor decides the text’s tone, what sections would be there, and what parts would be emphasized more than the others.
 If you fail here, I am not sure how your plan will turn out.